For Veterinary Use Only

 Understanding the complexity of disease processes associated with joint pain remains a constant dilemma in clinical practice and as with any disease process, an accurate diagnosis is essential.

 Arthritis describes inflammation of a joint and can occur after single or repetitive episodes of trauma.
-The term incorporates synovitis, capsulitis, sprain, intra-articular fractures, meniscal tears and osteoarthritis (OA).
-Sub-chondral bone injury may also play a role.
+The term incorporates synovitis, capsulitis, and osteoarthritis (OA).

-These pathological conditions are a group of overlapping distinct diseases which may have different aetiologies, but with similar biologic, morphologic, and clinical outcomes.
+These pathological conditions are a group of overlapping distinct diseases which may have different etiologies, but with similar biologic, morphologic, and clinical outcomes.

 Although conventional concepts of OA emphasize the direct and predominant involvement of cartilage and bone in OA development, it is increasingly recognized that the synovium also contributes to the central pathophysiological event of cartilage matrix depletion.

-Cases suitable for treatment with Arthramid® Vet are those in which lameness is localised to the joint by clinical examination, intra-articular analgesia, radiography, ultrasound, MRI, CT and/or Scintigraphy.
-Conditions that respond to treatment with Arthramid® Vet include acute and chronic synovitis, capsulitis, meniscal tears, OA and subchondral bone cysts.
-It is essential that anamnesis of data of ongoing infection, concomitant medication, surgery or potential fracture is reviewed prior to injection to prevent possible infections or use of the product for conditions other than for which it is indicated.
+Conditions that respond to treatment with Arthramid® Vet include acute and chronic synovitis, osteoarthritis and degenerative joint disease.
+Cases suitable for treatment with Arthramid® Vet are those in which lameness caused by one the above conditions is definitively diagnosed and localized to the joint by a combination of clinical examination, intra-articular analgesia, radiography, arthroscopy, ultrasound, MRI, CT and/or Scintigraphy.
+It is essential that anamnesis of data of ongoing infection, concomitant medication, surgery or potential fracture is reviewed prior to injection to prevent possible adverse reactions or use of the product for conditions other than for which it is indicated.

 Following the procedure, broad-spectrum antibiotics may be administered to decrease the risk of infection.